wrdsb/babbage-functions/groups_settings_changes_handler/README.md

-# Groups Settings Differences Handler
+# Groups Settings Changes Handler
-Watches for differences in group settings and then handles those differences.
+Watches for changes in group settings and then handles those changes.

 * Overwrites 'previous' file with 'now' file to prepare for the next diff calculation
 * Manufactures events by publishing individual changes or change sets to ServiceBus topic